Huawei-PaaS/Amino.Run-Demos/face-recognition-demo/README.md

 ```
 **Note:**
 - OpenCV and OpenCVContrib versions should be the same.
 Tested with python version 3.5.2 and openCV version 3.4.2 .
-- The python path needs to be changed according to environment setup.
+- The python path needs to be changed as per the environment setup.

 #### Environment Setup (Host System)
 Information on setting up OpenCV and Python bindings on Ubuntu can be found